 If you were ticketed for riding without a license, you must take the class to get the ticket dismissed or reduced.
 If you were ticketed for a moving violation but you had a motorcycle license, check before you take the class.
 It may or may not count as ‘defensive driving.’
 These legal issues are ultimately up to a judge, so we can’t guarantee any particular outcome.

 Austin Moto Academy offers a variety of motorcycles for students in the class.
-Several of our bikes are the Kawasaki Eliminator 125, a small user friendly cruiser style motorcycle with a low seat height.
-Other bikes include the Kawasaki Ninja 250, Yamaha TW200, and Honda Nighthawk 250.
+We have the Kawasaki Eliminator 125, a small user friendly cruiser style motorcycle with a low seat height.
+Other bikes include the Suzuki TU250, Yamaha XT225 and Suzuki DR200 dual-sports, Honda CB300f, KTM Duke 200 and the Honda Grom, and a couple vintage Suzuki GN125s.
 You will most likely get to choose the bike you ride but the final decision is always left up to the instructor.